ldos-project/KernMLOps/README.md

   gap:
     trials: 7
 ```

-Then `make collect` or `make collect-data` will use the overrides set.

 If an unknown configuration parameter is set (i.e. `benchmark_cfg`) and
 error will be thrown before collection begins.